antarctica/bas-style-kit-docs/site/_patterns/start-page.md

 * include the name of the service
 * include a list of tasks the service can be used for, so that the user can check they are using the right service
 * include information on who can use a service and why, if it is restricted
-* include of list of things a user must have done or information they need access to, such as their employee number
+* include a list of things a user must have done or information they need to know, such as their employee number
-* include links to other relevant information about a service or the tasks it relates to
+* include links to other relevant information about a service such as documentation and the team that provides support

 When using this pattern, do not:

-* change the style and text of the *Start Now* button
+* change the style and text of the *Start Now* button, except where the [Sign in to start](#sign-in-to-start) variant is used

 Where known, include an email address for, or link to information on, a team that can provide information on the service.
 If there isn't a contact for a service, use the [BAS IT Service Desk](https://servicedesk.bas.ac.uk).

 {% capture alert_content %}
-Try not to use specific people as contacts, as they may be on holiday or change role.
+Try not to use specific people as contacts for providing support, as they may be on holiday or change role.
 {% endcapture %}
 {% include bas-style-kit/bsk-snippet--alert.html
   variant="warning"